narnolddd/FETA3/README.md

 * Networks with disappearing nodes or edges
 * Weighted networks/multigraphs

+## Changes from FETA2

+* Flexibility to specify models which may change over time
+* More graph file types supported
+* Scripts for configuring now written in JSON rather than XML
+* Different types of network growth considered

 ## Contact

 If you have questions, comments, ideas or are having bugs, please don't hesitate to get in touch.
 Drop me an email at